 If Everybody Works - Success Stories

 Iowa now has several success stories of people with disabilities who are employed and earning wages or who are self-employed as small business owners.
+Local Community Rehabilitation (CRP) Iowa Vocational Rehabilitation Services (IVRS) may have assisted achieving these successes.
 Follow the links below to view their stories:

 Medicaid Claims and Employment Research

 The University of Iowa Public Policy Center researched the effects of employment on health care costs of Medicaid members.
 The dramatic results show that Medicaid members with disabilities participating in Iowa’s Medicaid for Employed Persons with Disabilities (MEPD) program and covered only by Medicaid have $161 per month lower Medicaid claims than Medicaid members who are not participating in MEPD.
 By multiplying the average saving of $161 per month by the 129,259 eligible months for MEPD members covered during the study period, we estimate the cost reductions are over $20 million during 2011.
 Cost reductions for MEPD participants also covered by Medicare are estimated to be twice that much.
 Read more about the Costs of Health Care study.

 Iowa Initiatives Assisted by CDD

 - Career Connections Transition Program – Families and their students in 11th and 12th grade explore future employment options and develop work skills through their internships